ngpinjie/cpd-installation-scripts/README.md

 # Pre-requisites
 You should have these setup:
-1. OpenShift Cluster (VMware on IBM Cloud) - UPI - Public (https://techzone.ibm.com/my/reservations/create/63a3a25a3a4689001740dbb3)
+1. OpenShift Cluster (VMware on IBM Cloud) - UPI - Public (https://techzone.ibm.com/my/reservations/create/63a3a25a3a4689001740dbb3) with the following resources (https://imgur.com/a/wQEmgbU)
-2. Environment variables (found in install_cpd.sh Line 34)
+3. Environment variables (found in install_cpd.sh Line 34)

 # CPD Installation Scripts